hackclub/hackclub/workshops/login_auth/readme.md

 Run `firebase init` for setting up project directory.

-Follow the onscreen instructions.
+Follow the instructions on your terminal.

 <img src="https://cloud-47uau0rvc.vercel.app/c1.png">

-Using `space` move to hosting and press `enter`.
+Using `space` move to hostings option and press `enter`.

 <img src="https://cloud-okanfrh18.vercel.app/c2.png">

-After selecting hosting option you will be ask to select firebase project, so select a valid existing project and press `enter`.
+After selecting hosting option you will be ask to select firebase project, so select a project you just create and press `enter`.

 <img src="https://cloud-g6kdkqkyv.vercel.app/c3.png">
 <img src="https://cloud-itpmqub7h.vercel.app/c4.png">

-Now you need to setup hosting so for that `public` is the default folder which will contain your project i.e. (HTML + CSS + JavaScript files).
+Now you need to setup hosting so for that `public` is the default folder which will contain your webpage files i.e. (HTML + CSS + JavaScript).
-So you need to create a folder named `public` and transfer all project files to it.
+So you need to create a folder named `public` in your webpage directory and transfer all project files to it.

 <img src="https://cloud-j3w043jzq.vercel.app/c5.png">

-here it will ask you to auto create a new `index.html` in the public folder so you can select `no` as we already have `index.html`.
+Here it will ask you to auto create a new `index.html` in the public folder so you can select `N (for no)` as we already have `index.html`.

 <img src="https://cloud-gfaewro6r.vercel.app/c6.png">

-So after that initialization will complete.
+So after that initialization process will complete.

 <img src="https://cloud-eixkmi8ft.vercel.app/c7.png">

-Now at last step we need to deploy our project, so for that
+Now at last step you need to deploy you webpage and for that

-Run `firebase deploy` and your project will be hosted online.
+Run `firebase deploy` command and your webpage will be hosted online.

 <img src="https://cloud-aii6uvk91.vercel.app/c8.png">

-In above image you will see `Hosting URL`[https://loginauth-12.web.app/](https://loginauth-12.web.app/) so that is the URL for your project.
+In above image you will see `Hosting URL`[https://loginauth-12.web.app/](https://loginauth-12.web.app/) so that is the URL for your webpage.

+You can also use custom domain for your webpage by wising domain section in firebase.

 ### Hooray!🎉
-You finished the Login Authentication Workshop by completing all tasks:
+You finished the Web Login Authentication Workshop by completing all tasks:
-- [x] Creating firebase project.
+- [x] Creating a firebase project.
 - [x] Designing a webpage.
 - [x] Connecting firebase to your webpage
 - [x] Hosting app in firebase

 ### ⚡ What's Next?
-Now you know how to build a Login Authentication webpage using firebase.
+Now you know how to build a web page with login authentication using firebase.

 Now how you can expand it?
 Try adding some other features to it with the help of [Firebase Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)

 Here are some examples 👇
-- Adding `create account` feature so as user can create a new account.
+- Adding `create account` feature so user can create a new account.
 - Adding `Email verification` feature.
-- Adding `Anonymous Login` feature so as user can visit the page without login.
+- Adding `Anonymous Login` feature so user can visit the page without login.

 #### ⭐ Live examples with code -

 ##### Create Account
-In this feature you can type your email and password of your own choice and click on `create account`.
+In this feature you can type email and password of your own choice and click on `create account`.

 - [Live example](https://loginauthcreateaccount.tanishqsoni.repl.co/)
 - [Code](https://repl.it/@tanishqsoni/loginauthcreateaccount)